astronomer/astro-docs/ac/v1.10.10/01_get-started/01_local.md

 ### Via Python Wheel

-We also distribute Astronomer Certified as a python wheel available on PyPi.
+We also distribute Astronomer Core as a python wheel available on PyPi.
 This distribution can be run locally via the same mechanisms used to run the open source Airflow package.

-1. Run `export AIRFLOW_HOME=~/airflow` to give Astronomer Certified Airflow a home root directory on your machine.
+1. Run `export AIRFLOW_HOME=~/airflow` to give Astronomer Core Airflow a home root directory on your machine.
 2. Run the following command to get the latest version of the distribution on your machine:

-        PIP_EXTRA_INDEX_URL='https://pip.astronomer.io/simple' pip install -U 'astronomer-certified==1.10.10.*'
+        PIP_EXTRA_INDEX_URL='https://pip.astronomer.io/simple' pip install -U 'astronomer-core==1.10.10.*'

     Note that if you'd like to install a specific version, you can do so by appending the version tag via the following syntax:

-        PIP_EXTRA_INDEX_URL='https://pip.astronomer.io/simple' pip install -U 'astronomer-certified==1.10.10-1'
+        PIP_EXTRA_INDEX_URL='https://pip.astronomer.io/simple' pip install -U 'astronomer-core==1.10.10-1'

 3. Run `airflow initdb` to build out your project directory and initialize a lightweight SQLite database for Airflow.
 4. Run `airflow webserver -p 8080` to spin up the webserver on your `localhost:8080`.